njayp/jobber/rfd.md

 | io read and write maximums (1MB/s) | io.max | 1:0 wbps=1048576 rbps=1048576 |
 | maximum number of processes (100) | pids.max | 100 |

-The manager can kill all processes in a cgroup by writing `1` to `cgroup.freeze`.
-The manager can get the status of a job by reading `cgroup.events`; `populated` shows whether there are processes running, and `frozen` shows whether those processes are frozen.
+The manager can kill all processes in a cgroup by writing `1` to `cgroup.kill`.
+The manager can get the status of a job by reading `cgroup.procs`; the presence of pids indicates that the process, or one of its children, is still running.
+If there are no pids, the manager checks `/tmp/jobber/<user>/<job>/exitcode.txt` for exit code `-1` to determine whether the process was killed or not.

 #### Process

 In order to protect the system files from jobs, job processes are run as a linux user.
 This is accomplished by modifying processes before they are started using `syscall.SysProcAttr`.
 For this iteration, the only valid user is `nobody`, but this could be expanded in the future for security and convenience.

 To start a process in the appropriate cgroup, `jobber` will call itself with the subcommand `spawn`.
 This child process moves itself to the target cgroup and starts the job process so that the job process is automatically added to the target cgroup.
-The stdout of the job process is stored in a file at `/tmp/jobber/<user>/<job>/out.txt`, and the stderr at `/tmp/jobber/<user>/<job>/err.txt`.
+The stdout of the job process is stored in a file at `/tmp/jobber/<user>/<job>/stdout.txt`, the stderr at `/tmp/jobber/<user>/<job>/stderr.txt`, and the exit code at `/tmp/jobber/<user>/<job>/exitcode.txt`.
 The server monitors the stderr of its child process for errors.

 ### API